VectorCode

 main

-branch reflects the code on the latest commit (apologies if I forget to update the docs, but this will be what I aim for).
+branch reflects the code on the latest commit.
 To check for the documentation for the version you're using, you can check out the corresponding tags.

 - For the setup and usage of the command-line tool, see the CLI documentation;

-- For neovim users, after you've gone through the CLI documentation, please refer to the neovim plugin documentation for further instructions.
+- For neovim users, after you've gone through the CLI documentation, please refer to the neovim plugin documentation (and optionally the lua API reference) for further instructions.

 If you're trying to contribute to this project, take a look at the contribution guide, which contains information about some basic guidelines that you should follow and tips that you may find helpful.